 - Eligible books will be assessed according to literary merit.

-- For the Illustrated Books category, both literary and artistic merit will be assessed.
+- For the Young People’s Literature – Illustrated Books category, both literary and artistic merit will be assessed.
 The committee will evaluate the text and the illustrations and how well the two components complement one another.

 - For the Translation category, the literary merit of the translation will be assessed.

-Peer assessment committee members are encouraged to demonstrate an openness to fully appreciate the quality and breadth of the submitted books’ literary choices and approaches.
-They are invited to consider the values and concerns expressed by the Canada Council in its strategic plan, Art, now more than ever, which include decolonization, equity and diversity.
+Peer assessment committee members are encouraged to demonstrate an openness to fully appreciate the quality and breadth of literary choices and approaches in the submitted books.
+They are invited to consider the values and concerns expressed in the Canada Council’s strategic plan, Art, now more than ever, which include decolonization, equity and diversity.
 This is to ensure the awarded books contribute to the recognition and evolution of the Canadian arts and literary scene.

-Personal information collected in this nomination shall be used for purposes related to the program, service or activity of the Canada Council.
+Personal information collected in the nomination form shall be used for purposes related to the program, service or activity of the Canada Council.